 This Leisure Freak site is to encourage and motivate people by showing how early retirement is obtainable and attainable.
 I wasn’t rich when I retired my first time at the age of 51.
 The money needed to retire early depends on the cost of the lifestyle you want to live.
 Over my 31 year telecommunications career my salary averages out to $53,242 per year before taxes.
 This figure even includes 13 years where I worked a second job.
 Of course earlier years were lower pay and my last few years as I worked my way to a Lead Engineer were higher.
-My point is a lot of people start their careers at higher salaries than I did.
+What I am trying to point out is a lot of people start their careers at higher salaries than I did.
 If you make more money and/or save more than I did you may be able to retire far sooner than I. If you have a company, military, or civil service pension coming your way then you have a very probable early retirement date to target and plan for.

 If you make less money than I did or you can’t save as much as I could then it may take longer to retire than it took me.
-Having a lower-income or lower savings rate doesn’t have to be the end of your early retirement dreams.
+Having a lower-income or lower savings rate doesn’t have to be the end of your financial independence and early retirement dreams.
 You might want to consider the “retire early and often” lifestyle that I live.
 Optimally you could afford to fund your full retirement and live a passion-driven life where you can pursue paying opportunities and save even more while doing what you love.
 When your interests or passions change you retire again.
-However the “retire early and often” lifestyle can be your choice-lifestyle when you might not be able to save enough for what might be a 35 or 45 year retirement.
+However the “retire early and often” lifestyle can be your choice-lifestyle when you might not be able to save enough for what might be a 30 to 45 year retirement.

 If you are going to work anyway and have enough saved to carry you while you pursue your passion-driven opportunity, whether it’s a new business idea you want to explore or changing careers, why delay your dreams and not do something now that you love.
-The point is you retire from your career-driven job that you no longer care to do and go to passion-driven work to either supplement your early retirement savings or change what you do now for your passion-driven work and continue saving for your final retirement goal.
+The point is you retire from your career-driven job that you no longer care to do and go to passion-driven work to either supplement your early retirement savings or you can change what you do now for your passion-driven work and continue saving for your final retirement goal.
 I do caution you though.
 If you work doing something you love you are actually what I call retired anyway.
 It’s a win-win.

 Decide to Give Your Future-Self the Option of Early Retirement.